lardratboy/BPainT-Preview/README.md

 # BPainT pixel art animation tool *preview* build.

-I am looking for all the bits and pieces needed to get things compiling again, so there is no source in this preview.
+I am looking for all the bits and pieces needed to get things compiling again, so there is currently no source in this project (good news on this front I finally located the exact machine I was using when I built this exact of BPainT, ha I knew being such a packrat was a good thing!).

 ## A bit of context / history.

-BPainT is a pixel art/animation tool (circa 2000), it's main strength is in feeling comfortable to artists and animators who had used similar tools that I had written years earlier.
+BPainT is a bespoke pixel art/animation tool.
+I started this tool in 2000 and extended for handheld platforms like the GBA and work done for Nokia series 40 phones.
+The main strength is in feeling comfortable to artists and animators who had used similar tools that I had written years earlier.
 Drawing tools wise you will find many of the same editing tools found in the legendary Deluxe Paint, not everything DP had is here but what is present should feel comfortable especially if you have any muscle memory from using Deluxe Paint IV.

 ### Highlights